code0monkey1/learn-typescript-fullstackopen/README.md

           1. "object"
           1. "function"

-         >Your need to convert a loosely typed variable , to a more specific one to perform operations that are `specific to the said type`
+         >Your need to confirm using `typeof` that a value is of a given type , to perform operations that are `specific to the given type`

          ```javascript
           function padLeft(padding: number | string, input: string) {
             if (typeof padding === "number") {